.

 TRANSPORTATION

 There are few paved roads outside of Ulaanbaatar.
-Urban and rural roads are often poorly maintained and can be very bumpy, sandy, or rocky.
-We may also encounter fast drivers, poor lighting, pedestrian traffic, and lack of safety standards and traffic controls; however, the project drivers have experience driving in Mongolia.
-Cross streets with extra caution as drivers don't stop during their right turns with the green light for pedestrians.
+Urban and rural roads are often poorly maintained and bumpy, sandy, or rocky.
+We may also encounter fast drivers, poor lighting, pedestrian traffic, and a lack of safety standards and traffic controls; however, the project drivers have experience driving in Mongolia.
+Cross streets with extra caution as drivers don't stop at the green light for pedestrians during their right turns.
 You must wear a seatbelt in project vehicles.
-You may not drive vehicles or drive or ride on motorbikes.
+You may not drive vehicles or ride on motorbikes.
 In Ulaanbaatar, vehicular and pedestrian traffic can be very heavy; take caution when crossing streets on foot.

 HIKING

-Terrain is often uneven, and you’ll often hike over loose gravel, rocks, steep slopes, or in loose sand.
-The area has several high rocky outcrops, which are often covered with loose debris; take care to avoid injury while climbing on rocks.
-Wear sturdy, broken-in footwear with ankle support and watch your steps carefully.
+The terrain is uneven, and you’ll often hike over loose gravel, rocks, steep slopes, or loose sand.
+The area has several high rocky outcrops, usually covered with loose debris; avoid injury while climbing on rocks.
+Wear sturdy, broken-in footwear with ankle support, and watch your steps carefully.
 Use a walking stick and knee braces if needed.
-Do not overexert yourself and inform a staff member immediately if you feel tired or ill.
+Do not overexert yourself; inform a staff member immediately if you feel tired or ill.

 TERRAIN

-The rocky outcrops create a maze-like terrain, which can cause confusion.
+The rocky outcrops create a maze-like terrain, which can confuse.
 Risks include becoming lost, disoriented, and/or dehydrated.
-Carry sufficient water and work with a knowledgeable staff member until you are familiar with the area.
+Carry sufficient water and work with a knowledgeable staff member until familiar with the area.
 Never wander off alone.
-Your team member will always carry and know how to use a GPS unit; project staff will also instruct you on how to use this essential equipment if you are unfamiliar with it.
+Your team member will always carry and know how to use a GPS unit; project staff will also instruct you on using this essential equipment if you are unfamiliar.

 ANIMALS/PLANTS

 One venomous snake, the Central Asian viper, inhabits Ikh Nart.
-This snake is very rarely lethal, unless the person has an allergy or other compromising condition.
-Avoid picking up, touching, or approaching snakes and inform a staff member if one is spotted.
+This snake is rarely lethal unless the person has an allergy or other compromising condition.
+Avoid picking up, touching, or approaching snakes, and inform a staff member if one is spotted.

 Avoid domestic dogs whenever possible, as rabies is present in Mongolia.
 You can scare most dogs away by picking up a rock (you don’t usually have to throw it).
 Volunteers may wish to discuss rabies vaccination with their physicians (see the safety section).
 Ticks in the area may transmit tick fever (like Lyme disease).
 They are more prevalent during the spring season (especially June), and they are relatively large and easy to spot.
 Wear appropriate footwear (hiking boots that cover the ankle) and check for ticks daily.